BenValcour/newclassroom-takehome-project-pytest/README.md

 - Duplicate passwords are reported for CountPasswordComplexity.
 This might be by design, but seems inconsistent with other actionTypes
 - The service does not respond with client errors status code (400) when a request is sent with invalid or missing required fields.
 - For countByCountry the service will count users that do not have a 'nat' property.
 May not be an issue, as expected behavior is not defined for this case.
+- CountPasswordComplexity has difficulties  returning the proper complexity count,under certain conditions, when a backslash is part of the password.

 ### Comment on features